 What is a Charter School?

 Charter schools are public schools operating under a performance contract or “charter.”
 The charter allows the school to operate under defined rules and regulations.
-As part of the contract between the charter school and the sponsor (Polk County School Board), charter schools are held accountable for academic and financial results.
+As part of the contract between the charter school and the sponsor (Polk County Public Schools), charter schools are held accountable for academic and financial results.

 Purpose of a Charter School